Care for the Mind Amid Chronic Diseases: An Interpretable AI Approach Using IoT: The TempPNet Approach

 where $s_{m,i|u}^{\mathbb{S}}$ is the symptom severity computed in accordance with Equation \ref{eq:s_m_i} for patient $u$, and $\frac{1}{N_u}\sum_{i=1}^{N_u} s_{m,i|u}^{\mathbb{S}}$ is the average severity level of symptom $m$ detected in the walking test sequence of patient $u$.
 Minimizing $R_{\mathbb{S}}$ enforces that the average symptom severity level should be on average higher in the depressed group than it is in the non-depressed group for all symptoms, and thereby imposes our expected interpretation of symptom prototypes.
 For trend prototypes, we define $R_{\mathbb{T}}$ as

 where $s_{k|u}^{\mathbb{T}}$ is the trend existing strength computed in accordance with Equation \ref{eq:s_k_trend_final} for patient $u$.
-Minimizing the first (second) summation term in Equation \ref{eq:R_T} encourages the model to detect strong existing evidence for at least one depression (non-depression) trend prototype from the walking test sequence of each depressed (non-depressed) patient, while weak existing evidence for all non-depression (depression) trend prototypes from the same walking test sequence.
+Minimizing the first (second) summation term in Equation \ref{eq:R_T} encourages the model to detect strong existing evidence for at least one depression (non-depression) trend prototype from the walking segment sequence of each depressed (non-depressed) patient, while weak existing evidence for all non-depression (depression) trend prototypes from the same walking segment sequence.